Wallingford, Oxfordshire: 20th and 21st centuries

-Post-war

-The Borough of Wallingford was disbanded as a result of the Local Government Act 1972 and the town was transferred into a new local government district called South Oxfordshire.
-This also meant that Wallingford would be removed from the county of Berkshire and would join Oxfordshire.
-A town council was also formed with some of the old borough's responsibilities for town affairs allocated to it.
 Paul's Malt on Hithercroft Road, built in 1958, was demolished in 2001; thus the malting industry ended, which had been key to Wallingford for hundreds of years.
 At one time there were at least 17 maltings in the town.

 Landmarks and structures

 Wallingford Bridge

-The Wallingford Bridge is a medieval road bridge over the River Thames connecting Wallingford to Crowmarsh Gifford.
+Wallingford Bridge is a medieval road bridge over the River Thames connecting Wallingford to Crowmarsh Gifford.
 Wallingford has historically been an important crossing point of the Thames owing to the presence of a ford which was used before the construction of a bridge.
 This ford was used by William the Conqueror and his armies on his journey to London after his victory at Hastings in 1066.
 The first reference to a bridge is from 1141 when King Stephen besieged Wallingford Castle.
 The first stone bridge is credited to Richard, 1st Earl of Cornwall, and four remaining arches are believed to contain 13th-century elements.

 Major repairs used stone from the dissolved Holy Trinity Priory in 1530.
 Four arches were removed so that a drawbridge could be inserted during the siege of the castle in the Civil War of 1646, and these were replaced with timber structures until repair in 1751.
 Following a flood, three arches were rebuilt by Richard Clarke from 1810–1812 to a design by John Treacher (1760–1836) developed in 1809, and a parapet and balustrade added.
 The street lights on the bridge were made in the town and feature the Wilder mark on the base.